Bitcoin, Dogecoin, Ethereum Rangebound But These Minor Altcoins Are Skyrocketing | Benzinga

 Amber Group’s head of America Jeffrey Wang said, “Price levels to consider are the $40,000 psychological price level, and $44,000, which is the next resistance level BTC saw when Tesla announced they would accept BTC as payment back in February.”

-On ETH’s chart, Benzinga’s Tyler Bunday said Thursday that the $3,000 level has previously held as resistance.
+On ETH’s chart, Benzinga’s Tyler Bundy said Thursday that the $3,000 level has previously held as resistance.

 See Also: Bitcoin Active Addresses At Their Lowest Since February Of 2019